-But if you just want to find out the basics and what an ippon is read on and we will tell you:
+But if you just want to find out more about judo basics read on.

 An Ippon is the maximum score in judo.

 When you score an ippon you have won the contest.
 Game over.
 Unlike many other sports, judo can be won in an instance.

 There are two ways you can score an ippon in junior judo.